Jessica Grant, Member Services and Operations Administrator

 503.493.1000 extension 2

 Melora Hiller has over 20 years of experience working in the world of affordable housing and has worked with numerous CLTs in the Northwest.
-She currently consults with nonprofit organizations, foundations and local governments in areas related to organizational development, nonprofit capacity building, strategic planning, and program development.
+Prior to beoming the Executive Director, she consulted with nonprofit organizations, foundations and local governments in areas related to organizational development, nonprofit capacity building, strategic planning, and program development.

 Before becoming a consultant, Melora managed a statewide capacity-building program for housing and community development organizations, including: designing and implementing a technical and organizational development training program for professional staff and board members; overseeing investments in organizational core support for 15 nonprofits; brokering technical assistance capacity grants through an assessment and joint problem-solving approach and referral to appropriate technical consultants.